-My kids are just naughty, and playing in the water features aren’t allowed at the Botanic Gardens!
+My kids were just naughty, and playing in the water features isn’t allowed at the Botanic Gardens!
 Hopefully, they will one day add a fun way to cool off on a hot day, but until they do, head over to either the Fort Worth Museum of Science and History to play in the fountains in front of the museum, or the splash park at Sundance Square!

 Things To Do in Fort Worth

 The Fort Worth Zoo is consistently named as one of the top zoos in the country, come find out why!